jjk-dev/qwiklabs-challenge-lab-gcp/Challenge-Lab/GSP318_Deploy-to-Kubernetes-in-Google-Cloud.md

 Create a pipeline job that points to your `*/master` branch on your source code.
 1. Jenkins > On left navigation, New Item
 2. Projecg name: valkyrie-app
-3. Multibranch Pipeline > Click OK > In the Branch Sources section, Add Source > Git
+3. Pipeline > In Pipleline section, Pipeline script from SCM > In SCM field, Git
-4. Paste the HTTPS clone URL of your sample-app repo in Cloud Source Repositories.
+4. Paste the HTTPS clone URL of your sample-app repo in Project Repository.
 And replace **YOUR_PROJECT_ID** with your Project ID. `https://source.developers.google.com/p/YOUR_PROJECT_ID/r/valkyrie-app`
-5. Credentials > Select your credentials
+5. Credentials > Select your credentials > Click Save
-6. Under Scan Multibranch Pipeline Triggers section > Check Periodically if not otherwise run > Set Interval value to 1 minute > Click Save

 Make two changes to your files before you commit and build:
 - Edit `valkyrie-app/source/html.go` and change the two occurrences of green to orange.